 People who choose to commute by motorcycle face additional risks of harm.
 Motorcycle riders are exposed and vulnerable, with little standing between them and the vehicles with which they share the road.
 If motorcycle accidents occur, the injuries are often devastating.

 However, motorcycle injuries can occur in different ways.
 While riders often sustain the worst injuries from the impact of another vehicle, there are also serious injury risks with falling from a bike and striking the ground.
-In either case, a compassionate personal injury attorney could help you seek compensation for your losses.
+In either case, a compassionate personal injury attorney in DuBois could help you seek compensation for your losses.

 If a negligent person caused you to become injured in a motorcycle wreck, you could seek to hold them accountable for your harm.
 A DuBois motorcycle accident lawyer could investigate your claim and advise you on your best course of action based on your claim.